scorelab/TrackPal/docs/developer.md

 #### [Obtain Facebook App Id](https://developers.facebook.com/)

-Once you have the facebook app id, copy it and paste it in the following locayion
+Once you have the facebook app id, copy it and paste it in the following location

 * **`/android/app/src/main/res/values/strings.xml`**
      `<string name="facebook_app_id">your app id</string>`